Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Introduction

-This work advances the literature on graph-based optimization approaches in several ways.
-The OptiGraph abstraction used here is different from other graph-based modeling frameworks reported in the literature.
-For example, the work of Daoutidis and co-workers represents optimization problems as graphs \cite{allman2019decode, daoutidis2019decomposition, mitrai2020decomposition, mitrai2022stochastic, mitrai2023graph, tang2018optimal, tang2023resolving} but consider a fine level of granularity where individual variables and constraints are represented as nodes/edges.
+Several applications of graph-based modeling frameworks have been reported in the literature.
+For example, the work of Daoutidis and co-workers represents optimization problems as graphs \cite{allman2019decode,daoutidis2019decomposition,mitrai2020decomposition,mitrai2022stochastic,mitrai2023graph,tang2018optimal,tang2023resolving} but consider a fine level of granularity where individual variables and constraints are represented as nodes/edges.
 Mitrai and Daoutidis have used this representation together with a network analysis approach for detecting hierarchical structures \cite{mitrai2021efficient}.
 The OptiGraph abstraction presented here works at a different level of granularity, in which nodes and edges represent entire optimization subproblems.
-Furthermore, we extend the work of \cite{jalving2022graph} to formalize the OptiGraph abstraction for hierarchical optimization problems and introduce formal mathematical notation for the hierarchical instance.
-Using the extended OptiGraph abstraction, we show how the graph provides a framework for implementing solution approximation and decomposition schemes.
-We provide an example of how the OptiGraph abstraction facilitates the general application of decomposition schemes to the graph structure by introducing the gBD algorithm and its accompanying software implementation.
-We show how gBD can be used to decompose problems with different types of graph structures and highlight how tailoring the algorithm to the graph structure facilitates its application to a broad spectrum of problems.
-In addition, while Brunaud \cite{brunaud2019models} initially proposed using the OptiGraph abstraction for BD, our work extends this idea by formalizing the algorithm for hierarchical structures. \\
+This level of representation is also similar to that of Marcucci and co-workers \cite{marcucci2024graphs,marcucci2024shortest,morozov2025mixed} in which they represent optimization problems in the nodes of a graph with edges representing linking constraints.
+They solve a mixed integer program to determine a subgraph of the original graph (e.g., a path between two nodes) and solve the resulting subgraph for control applications.
+Their representation of the original graph could be effectively captured by the OptiGraph abstraction. \\